 Asparagus Soup looks and tastes like a bowlful of springtime.
-Beautiful pale green and light as a feather, this soup has no cream added.
+Beautiful pale green and light as a feather, this soup is made without cream.
 Parmesan and prosciutto crisps are the perfect partners for this bowl of goodness.

 I was inspired to make this recipe, first of all, by the mountain of asparagus stalks I had leftover from testing an Asparagus Goat Cheese Tart Recipe.
 In that recipe I suggest using the leftover asparagus stems to make soup.
 So, of course, I thought I’d better post an asparagus soup recipe.

 Full disclosure, when I make soup I rarely use a recipe.
 Most of my soups start with onions, celery, carrots (mirepoix), garlic and whatever veggies I need to use up.